 What about a casserole that pleases the pickiest of eaters and is made with REAL food?
 No canned soups here!

 A serving of this creamy casserole is like a warm hug from your Nana.
 It is hearty, rich, warm, and filling.

-Whenever I think of this dish I don’t get excited like I do for a fiery Mexican dish or a rich tomato pasta, but every time I take a bite of it I truly feel filled up with love.
+Whenever I think of my mom’s baked Amish Chicken dish I don’t get excited like I do for my Southwestern Cobb Salad or a Chicken Marsala, pasta, but every time I take a bite of it I truly feel filled up with love.

 While growing up, one dish my mom was known for was a creamy chicken casserole she referred to as Amish Chicken.

 It is funny she was known for this dish, because it was not one of her favorites.
 She prefers bold flavors and this dish had been historically blander in flavors.

 - Picky eaters and kids seem to inhale this meal–leaving a busy parent satisfied that they could serve one meal without any complaints.

 - It is relatively easy to make.

 - It is warm and filling, which for Ohio winters, was greatly appreciated.

 However, the original recipe for Amish Chicken was fairly boring and I wanted to jazz it up so that I could serve this meal to my family with a bit more culinary flair (but that picky eaters would still devour!)